-GREENFIELD CENTRAL HIGHSCHOOL 2021-2022
+GREENFIELD CENTRAL HIGH SCHOOL 2023-2024 ATHLETIC CODE HANDBOOK

-ATHLETIC CODE HANDBOOK 810 N. Broadway Street Greenfield, IN 46140 Office (317) 462-9195 Fax (317) 467-4413
+810 N. Broadway Street

+Greenfield, IN 46140

+Office (317) 462-9195

+Fax (317) 467-4413

-GREENFIELD CENTRAL HIGH SCHOOL ATHLETIC CODE HANDBOOK Jared M. Manning, Athletic Director I. Introduction - The following Athletic Code has been adopted for all athletes of Greenfield-Central High School.
-This Athletic Code is to serve as a guide to better define the expectations of an athlete and to create uniformity of disciplinary action throughout the athletic program of Greenfield-Central High School.
-Any restrictions in this Athletic Code are a result of what the School Corporation feels is in the best interests of a healthy athlete who is able to compete at his/her maximum performance.
+GREENFIELD CENTRAL HIGH SCHOOL ATHLETIC CODE HANDBOOK

+Jared M. Manning, Athletic Director

+I. Introduction - The following Athletic Code has been adopted for all student-athletes of Greenfield-Central High School.
+This Athletic Code is to serve as a guide to better define the expectations of a student-athlete and to create uniformity of disciplinary action throughout the athletic program of Greenfield-Central High School.
+Any restrictions in this Athletic Code are a result of what the School Corporation feels is in the best interest of a healthy student-athlete who is able to compete at his/her maximum performance.
 Each coach may establish and enforce additional training rules for his/her respective sport.
-Every reasonable effort will be made to inform the prospective athlete of the contents of this Athletic Code Handbook.
+Every reasonable effort will be made to inform the prospective student-athlete of the contents of this Athletic Code Handbook.

-Since the athlete is representing his/her school and community in such a visible fashion, it is important that their behavior reflect a positive image, not only during a sport season, but throughout the calendar year.
-An athlete is an athlete throughout the calendar year and not just during a sport season.
-Therefore, this Athletic Code shall remain in effect throughout the entire calendar year for all athletes representing the Greenfield Central Community School Corporation.
+Since the student-athlete is representing his/her school and community in such a visible fashion, it is important that their behavior reflects a positive image, not only during a sport season, but throughout the calendar year.
+A student-athlete is a student-athlete throughout the calendar year and not just during a sport season.
+Therefore, this Athletic Code shall remain in effect throughout the entire calendar year for all student-athletes representing the Greenfield Central Community School Corporation.

 II.
 IHSAA Membership - Greenfield-Central High School is a member of the Indiana High School Athletic Association.
-To represent Greenfield-Central High School in interschool athletics, an athlete must meet all IHSAA eligibility rules:
+To represent Greenfield-Central High School in interschool athletics, a student-athlete must meet all IHSAA eligibility rules: